Chapter 37. Users and Groups

 To view a list of local users on the system, click the Users tab.
 To view a list of local groups on the system, click the Groups tab.

 To find a specific user or group, type the first few letters of the name in the Search filter field.
-Press Enter or click the button.
+Press Enter or click the Apply filter button.
 The filtered list is displayed.

 To sort the users or groups, click on the column name.
 The users or groups are sorted according to the value of that column.

 Red Hat Enterprise Linux reserves user IDs below 500 for system users.
 By default, User Manager does not display system users.
-To view all users, including the system users, go to > and uncheck from the dialog box.
+To view all users, including the system users, go to Edit > Preferences and uncheck Hide system users and groups from the dialog box.

 37.1.1.
 Adding a New User